Tvcz/AutoCalendarForNEUBanner/README.md

 Note: Most people need not install from source, however if you want to be absolutely sure there are no security risks for your data, or you just want the latest versions before they are released to Chrome, then it may be for you.

-**Make sure you always read code from the internet before you run it!**
+**Make sure you always read through code from the internet before you run it!**